What is the Animal Personality Type?

 The Lion Personality Type

-The Lion Personality Type is the natural leader.
-They usually are the bosses at work, or some consider themselves to be.
+The Lion Personality Type is a natural leader.
+They are usually the bosses at work, or some consider themselves to be.

 You recognize the Lion through how they walk in and take charge of everything.
 That’s because the Lions are decisive and are great problem-solvers.